dekorateio/dekorate/readme.md

 - application.yml
 - application.yaml

-Also it will look for the same files under the kubernetes profile:
+Also, it will look for the same files under the kubernetes profile:

 - application-kubernetes.properties
 - application-kubernetes.yml